Some Background about Linda

 Linda Gillard lives in North Lanarkshire, in central Scotland.
 She's also lived on the Isle of Arran and spent six years on the Isle of Skye.

 The re-think entailed giving up teaching and downshifting to Skye, realising a long-held dream to move to the Highlands and write full-time.
 For six years Linda lived on a hillside overlooking the Cuillins, a mountain range featured in her first novel, EMOTIONAL GEOLOGY, published in 2005 by Transita.

-Linda's second novel A LIFETIME BURNING was published in 2006 by Transita.
+Linda's second novel A LIFETIME BURNING was published in 2006.
 Her third, STAR GAZING, set on the Isle of Skye and in Edinburgh, was published by Piatkus in 2008 and was short-listed for three awards including Romantic Novel of the Year.

 She was a founder member in 2012 of the professional body, The Alliance of Independent Authors.

-Linda Gillard is available for readings, talks and workshops and has written Reading Group Guides for some of her books.
+Linda is available for readings, talks and writing workshops and she has written Reading Group Guides for some of her books.
 Email her if you'd like free copies.

 FREQUENTLY ASKED QUESTIONS

 People.
 The characters always come first, then a sense of place.
 I don't need a story, just a situation that gets me thinking, "What if...?"

 I have a general idea of the story arc, but I don't plan much, I just write and see what happens.
 I like the uncertainty.
 I think I write more bravely without the safety net of a detailed synopsis.
 I have a theory that the un-put-downable quality of my books that readers often refer to is because I don't know what's going to happen next, so the reader can't possibly know.
 It comes as a surprise to all of us!